danielscholl-osdu/file/docs/File-Service.md

 - `/v2/files/{Id}/downloadURL`
   This is a **GET** endpoint to generate a download signed URL for the files which were already uploaded and whose metadata were also created.
 For all such files, users should provide unique file `Id`.
-The time for which the signed URL to be active can be given by the user as a query Paramater 'expiryTime' and patterns support is for Time Units Minutes,Hours,Days.
-The expiry time is set to default capped value of 7 Days if the time provided by the User exceeds the capped value.
+The time for which the signed URL to be valid can be given by the user as a query Paramater 'expiryTime' and patterns support is for Time Units Minutes,Hours,Days.
+The expiry time is set to capped value of 7 Days if the time provided by the User exceeds the capped value.
+In absence of this parameter the Signed URL would be valid for 7 Days.
   This download signed URL allows the user to download and access the content of the file.

 	**Note:**
-	-	The signed URL expires after a set time that varies as per environment.
-For example Azure implementation has the default expiry limit set to 7 days.
-	-	The duration that signed URL is valid may vary from vendor to vendor.
     -   When generated URL expires it cannot be used anymore to download the file.
 The user should request a new signed URL.
     -   When the generated URL expires in the middle of file download the download will continue, and the file will be downloaded successfully.